Hunter-Kendall/uconnect-messaging/readme.md

 - Select wich group to join/view.
 - The ability to see who is online in that group.
 - Added/connected the database.
+  - Made sure that there cannot be duplicate people wo i added the taglines that if

 ## References